Blog Main Image

 • Customer Due Diligence (CDD) builds on KYC onboarding to manage ongoing customer relationships through identity verification, beneficial ownership checks, and continuous monitoring.

-• Core requirements include customer verification, beneficial ownership identification, pep screening, and periodic reviews to capture changes in risk profiles.
+• Core requirements include customer verification, beneficial ownership identification, PEPs screening, and real-time or event-driven risk reviews.

-• Integrating CDD with KYC and Enhanced Due Diligence (EDD) ensures a consistent compliance framework while automation and consolidated data improve efficiency and scalability.
+• Aligning CDD with KYC and Enhanced Due Diligence (EDD) creates a unified and continuous compliance framework.

 Customer Due Diligence: An Overview